 While the full Board of Directors monitors Ecolab's progress on sustainability, the Safety, Health and Environment (SHE) Committee of the Board has the highest level of responsibility for all sustainability matters, including climate- and water-related issues.
-This Committee reports to the Board annually on the company's implementation of and progress against its goals.
+This Committee's materials are available to the Board, and this Committee reports to the Board at least annually on the company's implementation of and progress against its goals.
 Our Senior Vice President and Chief Sustainability Officer leads Ecolab's Corporate Sustainability program and monitors risks, opportunities and performance related to climate change and water.